znlbdn/DBT-Snowflake-Project/README.md

 - Schema : DBTSNOW_SCHEMA
 - Threads : 10

-Test your configuration above by running this command, but makesure that you are in the fie of project.
+Test your configuration above by running this command, but makesure that you are in the file of project.

 ```
 cd dbt_snow